Meet me at the Z.The Straight Goods on the ZVL

 Upcoming Programs:

-The Zoé Vallé Library is re-opening to the public on June 7, 2025.
-Check our events calendar regularly to find out what programs and events we have planned.
+The Zoé Vallé Library is re-opening to the public on June 1, 2026!
+We will be open Mon/Tue/Wed/Fri from 10am-3pm, Thu 10am-7pm, and Sat 10am-2pm.
+Check our events calendar regularly — temporarily located here — to find out what programs and events are coming!

 Venue Rental: